-In the last two years, China has gradually adapted its import management policies on importing fresh fruits from Vietnam.
-Regulations have become more and more strict and have been rigorously enforced.
+In the last two years, China has gradually updated its import management policies on importing fresh fruit from Vietnam.
+Regulations have become more and more strict and tightly enforced.
 Informal trade has been restricted by requiring registration of orchards and packing houses.
-Enforcement of sanitary and phytosanitary requirements for the exported fruits have also been strengthened.
-Since China is the biggest fresh fruit export market of Vietnam, in order to meet the changing requirements and demands of the Chinese market, Vietnam needs to strengthen and improve the quality of its agricultural trade facilitation.
+Sanitary and phytosanitary requirements for the imported fruits have also become more rigorously implemented.
+Since China is the biggest fresh fruit export market for Vietnam, in order to meet the changing requirements and demands of the Chinese market, Vietnam needs to strengthen and improve the quality of its agricultural trade facilitation.

 The training-coaching event held in Son La province on the 8th of July 2020, co-organised by GIZ and VIETRADE, aimed to build capacity for Trade Support Organisations, Trade Promotion Institutes (TPOs/TPIs) and small and medium enterprises (SMEs) to successfully export fresh fruits to China, considering the changing requirements from the Chinese market.

-A total number of 130 participants attended the one-day event, demonstrating the importance of the topic.
-The participants were from the public and private sector, with Trade Promotion Agencies under the provincial Department of Industry and Trade, provincial Crop and Plant Protection sub-department, farmer cooperatives, SMEs from four northern provinces in attendance.
-The provinces Son La, Bac Giang, Hai Duong and Hung Yen, all represented in the event, are among the biggest exporting regions of fresh fruits from Vietnam to China.
+A total number of 130 participants attended the one-day event, demonstrating the high relevance and importance of the topic.
+The participants were from the public and private sector, with Trade Promotion Agencies under the provincial Department of Industry and Trade, provincial Crop and Plant Protection sub-department, farmer cooperatives, SMEs of four northern provinces.
+The four provinces are Son La, Bac Giang, Hai Duong and Hung Yen, which were all represented in the event, are among the biggest exporting regions of fresh fruits from Vietnam to China.
 Speakers were experts and senior officers from departments of different line ministries.
-Among them representatives from the Import-Export Department of the Ministry of Industry and Trade (MOIT), the Sanitary and Phytosanitary Standards (SPS) office of the Ministry of Agriculture and Rural Development (MARD), the Korean Mas C&G Co., Ltd and consultants from the SRECA project shared their insights with the audience and supported the discussion and exchange at the gathering.
+Among them there were representatives from the Import-Export Department of the Ministry of Industry and Trade (MOIT), the Sanitary and Phytosanitary Standards (SPS) office of the Ministry of Agriculture and Rural Development (MARD), the Korean Mas C&G Co., Ltd and consultants from the SRECA project shared their insights with the audience and supported the discussion and exchange at the gathering.

-At the end of the workshop, some Vietnamese exporters were selected to partake in the piloting of traceability ecosystem.
+At the end of the workshop, some Vietnamese exporters were invited to partake in the piloting of traceability ecosystem.